Martin B. Main and Ginger M. Allen2

 Fun Facts:

 In 1982, students throughout Florida chose the Florida panther over the manatee, alligator, and Florida Key deer to be designated as the Florida state animal.
-With numbers estimated at less than 100 animals, the panther is one of Florida's most endangered species.
-A relative of the western cougar, the Florida panther needs vast tracks of wild lands to survive.
+With numbers estimated at only 120 to 230 animals, the panther is not only one of Florida's most endangered species, but one of the most endangered mammals in the world.
+A relative of the western cougar, the Florida panther needs vast tracks of wild lands to procure food and mates without conflicting with neighboring panthers.
+Captive breeding programs helped establish a stable population of panthers and increased genetic diversity of the population.
 Unfortunately, Florida's rapidly expanding population is continually pushing development farther into panther territory.
 Despite increased awareness and concern, continued loss of habitat paints a bleak future for the Florida panther.

 Size: up to 13 feet long and 3,000 pounds